jereswinnen/macOS-Setup-Guide/README.md

 ## Install dev tools and applications
 Download the following shell script and run it in Terminal.app.
 This will install the required development tools and apps.
+1. Open Terminal.app
+2. type in `sh` followed by a space
+3. Drag in Shell script and press enter to execute

 ## Manual app installs
 - Install Firefox Developer Edition: (https://www.mozilla.org/en-US/firefox/developer/)